sophongo/sophdoc/docs/en/end-user/ghippo/workspace/folders.md

     To edit or delete a specific folder, select it and Click __┇__ on the right side.

     - If there are resources bound to the resource group or shared resources within the folder, the folder cannot be deleted.
 All resources need to be unbound before deleting.

-    - If there are registry resources accessed by the microservice engine module within the folder, the folder cannot be deleted.
-All access to the registry needs to be removed before deleting the folder.